syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-ls.md

 # NAME

-**plakar ls** - List snapshots and snapshot contents in a Plakar repository
+**plakar ls** - List snapshots and their contents in a Plakar repository

 # SYNOPSIS